 Another point, not much mentioned at other times of the year, is the available daylight in winter.
 The sun sets much earlier in the winter months, specifically in the more northern states.
 It means you will want to be snuggled up in your hotels earlier or sat enjoying a meal in a restaurant.
 It might impact how many hours you’ll want to drive in a day too.

-You shouldn’t find any issues in booking Route 66’s historic hotels in the low season and last minute bookings might be fine.
+You shouldn’t find any issues in booking Route 66’s historic hotels in the low season and last minute bookings might be fine – so long as the motels are open in winter.
 Mind you, I always say that if anywhere is a must visit stop it’s worth booking in advance.

 All this might put you off – is anything good?